 There are many important questions to consider when purchasing a home.
-Unexpected costs, not getting the right type of inspection or preparing an inadequate offer contract could be all be disastrous.
-Avoid time-consuming and costly mistakes and put my experience to use.
-The best advice I can give to anyone looking to buy is to engage the services of a Realtor EARLY in the process.
-Don't wait until after you find a property that you like.
-Chances are someone else will like it too, so you don't want to waste valuable time searching for a good agent when you should be writing an offer.
+Unexpected costs, not getting the right type of inspection or preparing an inadequate offer contract, could be all be disastrous.
+The best advice I can give to anyone looking to buy is to engage the services of a REALTOR early in the process.
+Don't wait until you find a property that you like.
+Chances are that someone else will like it too, so you don't want to waste valuable time searching for an agent when you should be writing an offer.

 Are You Ready to Buy a Home?